What is the Home Fund?

 When Will Housing be Built?

-Two apartment complexes for people currently experiencing homelessness hope to break ground in 2020 with a mix of public resources from the City, County, State and other sources.
-Other apartments for homeless families are also planned.
-Details will be added to this page as available.
+Two apartment complexes for people currently experiencing homelessness hope to break ground in 2020 and 2021 with a mix of public resources from the City, County, State and other sources.

 What Kind of Housing will be Built?